steuartbrown/steuartbrown/README.md

 ### Steuart Brown

-Product engineer and founder.
+Product manager and software engineer.
-I build systems that are useful, reliable, and quietly fast.

-Mostly backend.
-Occasionally frontend.
+I love building products that move people - on the road, in the world, and online.